Akshitaparekh21/Data-analytics-task1/README.md

 This project involves cleaning and preprocessing a Marketing campaign dataset to prepare it for analysis.
-The original dataset contained information about Customer with various attributes like IT, Income, birth_year, date of purchase,buying data and more.
+The original dataset contained information about Customer with various attributes like ID, Income, year_birth, date of purchase,buying data and more.

 Cleaning Steps Performed
 Missing Values Analysis: